Jim Reeves was an American country and pop music singer-songwriter.

 With records charting from the 1950s to the 1980s, he became well known as a practitioner of the ‘Nashville sound’.
 Whilst out during a storm I found a copy of his album Gentleman Jim (1963) laying in a puddle with a dark feather lying over one eye.

 On July 31, 1964, Reeves and his business partner and manager Dean Manuel left Arkansas, on route to Nashville in a single-engine aircraft, with Reeves at the controls.
 While flying over Tennessee, they encountered a violent thunderstorm resulting in a crash and their deaths.

 Musical tributes to Reeves were later composed by various artists around the world.
-Leftover dried oil paint built around the found album cover were used to make mine, and permanently attaching the feather.
+Leftover dried oil paint built around the album cover were used to make mine.